H4NM/LetMeHear/README.md

-# LetMeHear
+# WireTap
-Complementary project for WhoYouCalling to enable network redirection and TLS inspection
+Complementary project for WhoYouCalling to enable TCP network redirection in Windows